-- S 10.1 REVISED Abattoirs must have a written protocol in place for dealing with animals in the last third of their gestation (i.e. ≥27 weeks pregnant). - S 10.2 There must be a named person such as the AWO who is responsible for ensuring that the animals are treated according to the relevant standards within this document. - S 10.3 Cows in the last third of their gestation period (i.e. ≥27 weeks pregnant) must not be sent for slaughter, except for disease control or emergency/casualty slaughter purposes. - S 10.4 Producers sending pregnant animals to slaughter (see standard S 10.3) must inform the slaughterhouse of the impending arrival of any animals that may be, or are suspected to be, in the last third of gestation. - S 10.5 REVISED Any cow in the last third of gestation (i.e. the dam is ≥27 weeks pregnant), or suspected of being in the last third of gestation, must not be sent for any further processing (including removal of the foetus) until at least 10 minutes after maternal sticking, but preferably for 20-30 minutes (to ensure the foetus is not alive).
+- S 9.0\ Abattoirs must have a written protocol in place for dealing with animals in late gestation, and this must be made available to the RSPCA Assured Assessor or RSPCA Farm Livestock Officer. - S 9.1\ There must be a named person such as the AWO who is responsible for ensuring that the animals are treated according to the requirements laid down in the standards. - S 9.2★ Cows in the last third of their gestation period (i.e. ≥27 weeks pregnant) must not be sent for slaughter, except for disease control of emergency/casualty slaughter purposes. - S 9.3\ Producers sending pregnant animals to slaughter (see standard S 9.2) must inform the slaughterhouse of the impending arrival of any animals that may be, or suspected to be, in the last third of gestation. - S 9.4\ Any foetus in the last third of gestation (i.e. the dam is ≥27 weeks pregnant), or suspected of being in the last third of gestation, must not be removed from the maternal carcase until at least 5 minutes after maternal sticking, but preferably between 20-30 minutes after the dam is dead in order to ensure that the foetus does not gasp and start to breathe air. - S 9.5\ If, for any reason, a foetus is found to be showing signs of life upon removal from the uterus (i.e. a foetus that has gasped and is now conscious), it must be immediately killed with an appropriate captive bolt or by a blow to the head with a suitable blunt instrument.

-REVISED The RSPCA welfare standards for dairy cattle do not allow the slaughter of any animal in the last trimester of pregnancy, except in the case of an emergency, or for disease control purposes.
-Research shows suffering can only occur when an animal is both sentient (i.e. neurologically mature) and conscious.
-Research suggests that the neurological connections required for an animal to be considered sentient are established after the foetus has completed about 75% of its gestation time (i.e. 30 weeks gestation) prior to which the neurological connections are not considered compatible with sentience.
-Further, an animal that is not conscious cannot experience pain and cannot suffer.
-If a mature foetus successfully takes in air, consciousness and thus the capacity to suffer can ensue.
-Therefore, it is preferable to leave the foetus for around 20-30 minutes to ensure it is dead prior to removal from the cow.
-The foetus may show involuntary movements similar to those seen in an effectively stunned animal, which can give the impression that the animal is suffering whilst it dies.
-However, whilst a lack of consciousness is maintained, research suggests that suffering will not occur at this time.
+Ð Evidence obtained from research carried out on foetal responses show that there are several mechanisms that prevent foetal consciousness prior to birth.
+This is important to prevent foetal suffering when the dam is slaughtered.
+Suffering can only occur when an animal is both sentient (i.e. neurologically mature) and conscious.
+Sentience is only possible once the foetus has completed about 75% gestation time (i.e. 30 weeks gestation) prior to which the neurological connections are not considered compatible with sentience.
+Without consciousness, evidence shows that the foetus cannot experience pain or breathlessness and thus cannot suffer.
+The RSPCA welfare standards for dairy cattle do not allow the slaughter of any animal in the last trimester of pregnancy, except in the case of an emergency, or for disease control purposes.
+When a cow/heifer is slaughtered in the last trimester and the foetus is removed from the uterus too early, a stimulus can be evoked similar to that of birth.
+This can activate the gasping reflex.
+If an animal successfully takes in air, consciousness and thus the capacity to suffer can ensue.
+It is best to leave the foetus in the uterus within the carcass for around 20-30 minutes to ensure it is dead prior to removal.
+If this is not possible then clamping the trachea of the foetus prior to removal is an alternative, but may not be practical to do.
+A foetus left in utero or with a tracheal clamp will show movements such as kicking, which can give the impression that the animal is suffering whilst it dies.
+However, whilst a lack of consciousness is maintained, research suggests that suffering cannot occur at this time.